jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/integrates/intro.md

    and [2](/about/security/availability/recovery-objective).

 1. The [Compute component of Common](/development/common/compute)
-   provides us out-of-band processing power that we use for things like periodic tasks (schedules), or tasks that can be computed outside of the request/response lifecycle
+   provides us with out-of-band processing power that we use for things like periodic tasks (schedules), or tasks that can be computed outside of the request/response lifecycle